vendocrat/WooCommerce-Payment-Methods/woocommerce-payment-methods/readme.txt

 = Why is payment method {XYZ} missing? =

-Please report any missing payment methods via <a href="https://github.com/vendocrat/WooComerce-Payment-Methods"><strong>GitHub's issues system</strong></a> or hit us at <a href="http://twitter.com/vendocrat">@vendocrat</a>.
+Miss some payment methods?
+Let me have a look at it by opening an issue on <a href="https://github.com/vendocrat/WooComerce-Payment-Methods"><strong>GitHub</strong></a> or hit us at <a href="http://twitter.com/vendocrat">@vendocrat</a>.

-Note: As we're using a webfont called <a href="https://github.com/orlandotm/payment-webfont">Payment Webfont</a> by @orlandotm, it may be possible that there is just no icon available for your desired payment method.
-Open an issue at their GitHub repo and ask for it to be added!

 == Screenshots ==

-1. WooCommerce Payment Methods Shortcodes
+1. Shortcode output (top-down: default, inverse, outline style)
-2. WooCommerce Payment Methods Widgets
+2. Widgets (top-down: default, inverse, outline style)

 == Changelog ==